Canon 50mm f/1.0 L

 My 2006 Rebel XTi isn't as consistent; focus will vary by larger amounts from one frame to the next.
 Even without AF Fine Tuning, my Rebel XTi gets plenty of in-focus shots, not bad for Canon's cheapest DSLR from 2006.

 For perfect results every time at every aperture, focus with Live View.
+Every sample of lens is different.

 Manual focus is very precise.
 It takes a long, smooth 290° turn from infinity to minimum focus, or 280° from infinity to 2 feet (0.6m).